MiguelFranken/melodii/API.md

 ```
 [
     { s,note },  // Expects a note as string
-    { i,duration },  // Expects the duration of the note as string
+    { s,duration },  // Expects the duration of the note as string
-    { i,velocity },  // Expects the velocity of the note as float
+    { f,velocity },  // Expects the velocity [0,1] of the note as float
 ]
 ```